 Crypto wallets can be divided into two categories:

 Whether the wallet provider has access to your crypto or not has a number of important implications.
-We recommend you always keep your digital assets in a non-custodial wallet like the multi-chain Bitcoin.com Wallet.
+We recommend you always keep your digital assets in a self-custodial wallet like the multi-chain Bitcoin.com Wallet app.

 Read more: Understand the pros and cons of custodial vs. non-custodial crypto wallets.